UnderTechers/Gridle/README.md

 # Gridle
-An online coding storage system which is based on a version control system called "Grid"
+- An online project storage system
+- based on a decentralized version control system -- grid
+- keep your project management flexible and agile
+- not just the code, but everything

+## Docs